ampleforth/AIPs/RFCs/rfc-1.md

 ## Motivation

 As described in the [Token Transparency Report](https://medium.com/ampleforth/ampleforth-ieo-and-token-distribution-transparency-report-d7b632bbc838), roughly 20% and 23% of the total AMPL supply are currently allocated to the Treasury and Ecosystem Fund.
 We need to eventually find a way to distribute these tokens to users in “as sensible” way as possible.
-We’d also like to maintain our commitment to rules-based policy as possible in all aspects of the project.
+We’d also like to maintain our commitment to a rules-based policy in all aspects of the project.
 To that end, we can encode the distribution schedule and rules into a smart contract that operates autonomously over time.

 Airdrops have shown limited success in aligning recipients and projects--many get lost, forgotten, or simply dumped on markets.
 This system shows proof of care through continued ownership through any market condition.

 ## Specification